About this course

 By the end of the course, you will know how to:

-- Complete a basket, using the forward and reverse wale weave effectively to achieve an even weave, clearly showing the herringbone weave.
+• Complete a basket, using the forward and reverse pairing weave effectively to achieve an even weave, clearly showing the Tick-Tock weave

 Course Materials